codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

     - xcode-project build-ipa --project "MyXcodeProject.xcodeproj" --scheme "MyScheme"

-You can use it to build your Xcode workspace:
+You can also build an archive from your Xcode workspace:

     - xcode-project build-ipa --workspace "MyXcodeWorkspace.xcworkspace" --scheme "MyScheme"

-Please check [documentation](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#build-ipa) to learn about more optional arguments to `xcode-project build-ipa`.
+Please check [Codemagic CLI tools documentation](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#build-ipa) to learn about more optional arguments to `xcode-project build-ipa`.

-You can change the default artifact location `build/ios/ipa` by specifying [`--ipa-directory`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#--ipa-directoryipa_directory) option.
-Xcode build log can be found with `/tmp/xcodebuild_logs/*.log` pattern, and dSYM is still available with default Xcode path:
+By default, your artifacts will be generated into `build/ios/ipa` but you can by specify a different location using the [`--ipa-directory`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#--ipa-directoryipa_directory) option.
+The Xcode build log can be made available with the `/tmp/xcodebuild_logs/*.log` pattern and the dSYM file will be still available at the default Xcode path.

     artifacts:
         - build/ios/ipa/*.ipa